patrickcping/pingone-go-sdk-v2/mfa/docs/DeviceAuthenticationPolicyPingID.md

 ### NewDeviceAuthenticationPolicyPingID

-`func NewDeviceAuthenticationPolicyPingID(name string, sms DeviceAuthenticationPolicyOfflineDevice, voice DeviceAuthenticationPolicyOfflineDevice, email DeviceAuthenticationPolicyOfflineDevice, totp DeviceAuthenticationPolicyCommonTotp, default_ bool, forSignOnPolicy bool, mobile DeviceAuthenticationPolicyPingIDAllOfMobile, ) *DeviceAuthenticationPolicyPingID`
+`func NewDeviceAuthenticationPolicyPingID(name string, sms DeviceAuthenticationPolicyOfflineDevice, voice DeviceAuthenticationPolicyOfflineDevice, email DeviceAuthenticationPolicyOfflineDevice, mobile DeviceAuthenticationPolicyCommonMobile, totp DeviceAuthenticationPolicyCommonTotp, default_ bool, forSignOnPolicy bool, ) *DeviceAuthenticationPolicyPingID`

 NewDeviceAuthenticationPolicyPingID instantiates a new DeviceAuthenticationPolicyPingID object This constructor will assign default values to properties that have it defined,